trippo/ResponsiveFilemanager/readme.txt

 If you want use popup add in the address &popup=1

-In demo page i use fancybox with this configuration:
+In demo page i use FancyBox with this configuration:

     $('.iframe-btn').fancybox({
 	'width'		: 900,